1993 Giro d'Italia: Race overview

 The final time trial in the 1993 Giro d'Italia was 55 km in length and had a summit finish on the famous climb of the Sestriere.
 Miguel Induráin won the leg and extended his lead over the rest of the field.
 The penultimate stage featured a 10 km climb to Oropa.
 Second overall |Piotr Ugrumov attacked multiple times on the final climb of the day to gain time on Indurain; he attacked one last time and Indurain could not match his move.
 Massimo Ghirotto was the first rider to cross the finish line, with Ugrumov finishing in fifth and Indurain in tenth.
 Ugrumov gained 40 seconds on Indurain's lead, but it was not good enough to take it away from the Spaniard.
 The final stage was a primarily flat course that stretched from Biella to Milan.
 The leg culminated with a bunch sprint that was won by Italian Fabio Baldato.
 Indurain had won his second consecutive Giro d'Italia.

 Success in stages was limited to nine of the competing teams, seven of which achieved multiple stage victories, while five individual riders won multiple stages.
 The riders that won more than once were Moreno Argentin in stages 1a and 13, Adriano Baffi in stages 2, 8, and 18, Fabio Baldato in stages 4, 16, and 21, Dimitri Konyshev in stages 5 and 12, and Miguel Induráin in stages 10 and 19. won two stages with Moreno Argentin and stage 3 with Piotr Ugrumov.
-Ariostea won four stages, with Bjarne Riis in stage 7, Giorgio Furlan in stage 9, Davide Cassani in stage 15, and Marco Saligari stage 17. won two stages with Miguel Induráin. won three stages with Fabio Baldato.
+Ariostea won four stages, with Bjarne Riis (who later admitted doping) in stage 7, Giorgio Furlan in stage 9, Davide Cassani in stage 15, and Marco Saligari stage 17. won two stages with Miguel Induráin. won three stages with Fabio Baldato.
 Jolly Componibili–Club 88 won two stages with Dimitri Konyshev. won two stages, stage 6 with Guido Bontempi and stage 14 with Claudio Chiappucci. also won multiple stages, with Fabiano Fontanelli in stage 11 and three stages with Adriano Baffi.